bitberry-at/eslint-bitberry/README.md

 Custom ESLint rules for Bitberry

-Errors should prohibit build, errors AND warnings should prohibit commit
+Errors should prohibit build, errors AND warnings should prohibit commit & CI